 Australians consume an average of 34kg of refined sugar each year, contributing to a national epidemic of diabetes and obesity.
 New Zealanders are not far behind, averaging around 30kg per annum.
 The excessive consumption of carbohydrates and refined sugar is not only a disturbance to the cardiovascular system, but also to the entire endocrine system.
-Students will learn to assess blood sugar dysregulation, identify dietary stressors and address it with nutritional therapy through the functional evaluation and the Nutritional Assessment Questionnaire.
+In this module, students will learn the physiology and importance of blood sugar regulation, including how to identify blood sugar dysregulation in clients, and how to regulate blood sugar through nutritional and lifestyle practices.

 Cardiovascular disease kills one Australian every 12 minutes.
-The focus of this module is to identify the underlying causes of cardiovascular dysfunction and to help support the body through the foundations before pathology develops.
+This module presents many underlying causes of cardiovascular dysfunction and methods to support cardiovascular health through a focus on The Foundations.

 In addition –

-In-Person Workshop: Students are required to attend a three in-person workshop sessions during the program to obtain certification.
+In-Person Workshop: In Australia and New Zealand, students are required to attend three in-person workshop sessions during the program to obtain Functional Nutritional Therapy Practitioner certification.

 Homework and Attendance Requirements: Students are required to complete all homework, required reading, outside community projects, client/practitioner work, and meet attendance requirements in order to become certified.
 Status and grades will be reported to students in writing.
 Absences need to be reported to the Instructor.